-RELATED-TO
+Property name RELATED-TO

-This property is used to represent a relationship or reference between one calendar component and others.
-The definition here extends the definition in Section 3.8.4.5. of [RFC5545] by including a section on RELTYPE=SERIES-MASTER.
+Purpose This property is used to represent a relationship or reference between one calendar component and another.
+The definition here extends the definition in [RFC5545] by including a section on RELTYPE=SERIES-MASTER.

-URI, UID or TEXT
+Value type URI, UID or TEXT